ccodwg/CovidTimelineCanada/docs/README_content.md

 https://api.opencovid.ca/timeseries?stat=cases&geo=hr&hr_names=short&date=1
 ```

 Some provinces no longer offer health region-level data for cases and/or deaths.
-For these provinces/territories, all recent cases will show up under the "Unknown" (code: 9999) health region.
+For these provinces/territories, all recent cases and/or deaths will show up under the "Unknown" (code: 9999) health region.
 The following is a list of provinces/territories that no longer report health region data:

 - Manitoba (death data no longer reported at HR-level)
 - Newfoundland and Labrador (case data no longer reported at HR-level)